-The U.S. Executive Order 13959 dated November 12, 2020 which Prohibits Transactions by U.S. Persons in Certain Chinese Companies (the "Order"), along with clarification from the Office of Foreign Assets Control (OFAC), results in the deletion of relevant impacted securities from the MSCI GIMI.
+The U.S. Executive Order 13959 dated November 12, 2020 which Prohibits Transactions by U.S. Persons in Certain Chinese Companies (the "Order"), along with clarification from the Office of Foreign Assets Control (OFAC), results in the deletion from / non-inclusion in the MSCI GIMI of relevant impacted securities.